TheOfficialFloW/VitaShell/README.md

 * wololo for the Revitalize contest
 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.61 ###
+- Fixed database corruption crash by inheriting 'calendar', 'mms' and 'mtp' when mounting USB ux0:.
+- Fixed bug where insufficent memory dialog appeared on uma0:.
+- Fixed bug where pressing triangle crashed if unsafe mode was disabled.

 ### Changelog 1.60 ###
 - Added ability to mount uma0: and ability to use uma0: as ux0:.